aarnphm/morph/docs/content/SRS/SRS.md

 GitHub Copilot (Interaction Paradigms):

-- Copilot integrations with different IDEs for inlay hint suggestion can be adapted for tinymorph’s text generation.
+- Copilot integrations with different IDEs for inlay hint suggestion can be adapted for morph’s text generation.
-- `tinymorph` can borrow this interaction style by offering inlay suggestions for text, allowing users to manually steer and adjust the output based on their writing goals.
+- `morph` can borrow this interaction style by offering inlay suggestions for text, allowing users to manually steer and adjust the output based on their writing goals.

 Google Docs' Suggestion Mode (Inlay Suggestions):

 - "Suggestion Mode" allows users to propose edits without making permanent changes.
-- Tinymorph could adopt a similar mechanism for showing planning steps.
+- morph could adopt a similar mechanism for showing planning steps.

 Grammarly’s Tone Detector (Tone Adjustment Feature):

 - tone detection system analyzes writing to give feedback on the mood and tone of the content.
-- `tinymorph` could replicate this feature via SAEs to train on the user’s writing style and suggesting tone adjustments, allowing users to fine-tune the emotional or stylistic qualities of their text.
+- `morph` could replicate this feature via SAEs to train on the user’s writing style and suggesting tone adjustments, allowing users to fine-tune the emotional or stylistic qualities of their text.

 ## New Problems